-HPE138 Lifetime Fitness and Wellness
+HPE138 Lifetime Fitness and Wellness 2

-Lifetime Fitness and Wellness is a lab and lecture-based course that will encourage students to make positive decisions about a healthy lifestyle that will enhance their own individual wellness now and in the future.
+Pre-/corequisite: Reading proficiency Lifetime Fitness and Wellness is a lab and lecture-based course that will encourage students to make positive decisions about a healthy lifestyle that will enhance their own individual wellness now and in the future.
 Students will develop their own personal exercise regimen that is in line with their own philosophy of fitness and wellness.
 Course topics discussed will include consequences of an unhealthy lifestyle that are prevalent in a sedentary society and how to develop healthy habits.
 (F,S)